 A recent shift in Simone’s art has propelled him into the infinite world of interiors and still life.
 The simplest of settings, such as his grandparent’s cellar, often takes center stage for his works.
 “I love to paint them, crisscrossed with cuts of light that, from the windows, puts objects of every forge in the foreground which have been there for years and long forgotten – no matter how useful they are or have been.
 Each tool has a story, placed side by side in an ancient order, contrasted by white or black with colours mutedby stale dust.”

 Now living and working between Rome and Sydney, today his paintings are part of the many important private collections such as the Prince of Qatar and Bulgari (including the Sydney flagship store), and they adorn suites of prestigious hotel chains and luxury residences all over the world.
+Simone has also been commissioned to paint for many European government officials and palaces, including Italian President Napolitano.

 Over the years Simone has found a purpose through his paintings: committing himself to show how our society is beautiful, or how he wishes it would be seen.
 Even in its supposed ugliness, there is always beauty to be magnified.